-Plants have been credited with having antiviral and immune-stimulating properties dating back centuries to Ancient Egypt and China where they were used regularly as natural remedies for all sorts of ailments.
+Plants have been credited with having antiviral and immune-stimulating properties dating back centuries.
+Herbal medicine was used regularly in Ancient Egypt and China as natural remedies for all sorts of ailments.

 Unlike prescription medicines, whose list of potential side effects can be long – antiviral herbal plants and adaptogens often have little to no side effects.

-Adaptogens represent one category of herbs that help the body adapt to a variety of physical, biological, emotional and environmental stressors.
-Adaptogens help strengthen the body’s resilience to stressors on a cellular level.
+Adaptogens represent one category of herbs that help the body adapt to a variety of stressors.
+Adaptogens help strengthen the body’s resilience to stress on a cellular level.

 What makes adaptogens unique is that they:

-- Do not have a specific action on the body; supporting all major systems like the nervous system, hormonal system, and immune system.
+- Do not have a specific action on the body.
+They support all major systems like the nervous system, hormonal system, and immune system.

 Adaptogens benefit the immune system by stimulating a specific white blood cell called a macrophage.

-Macrophages are a first line of defense in eating up or destroying pathogens in the blood and clearing invaders from our system.
+Macrophages are the first line of defense in eating up or destroying pathogens in the blood and clearing invaders from our system.

 Supplementing adaptogens have been found to inhibit viral replication by interfering with the early events of viral adsorption and entry into target cells.